Snow-Globing: The Worst Holiday Dating Trend Ever

 Damona Hoffman, a dating coach and host of The Dates & Mates Podcast offers up a slightly different biological explanation.
 “The seasons change and we begin to ‘hibernate’ for the winter," Hoffman says.
 "We tend to want to find someone to nest with as the effort of trudging out into the snow to find someone can seem overwhelming.
 During COVID, however, it's even more intense.”
 In other words, snow-globing can be seen as a ramped-up extension of cuffing season.

 The holiday vibes turn those biological instincts up to an 11.
 “Excitement and nostalgia can cause us to want to have more fun, be more spontaneous, and create more positive fun memories," Dr. Forshee says.
 "Because of these positive feelings, some may feel more impulsive and grab onto their flame to take the ride with them.”
-Add in some family pressure (it's still "y el novio?" season, after all) and maybe even an honest desire to be in a relationship with someone, and you've got the makings off a snow-glober.
+Add in some family pressure and maybe even an honest desire to be in a relationship with someone, and you've got the makings off a snow-glober.

 Advertisement